anuradhabhore/Sercuremain-Duo-RFID-and-OTP-Based-Dual-Authentication-System-/README.md

 The user places an RFID card near the RFID reader.

-The RFID reader reads the card's UID and communicates with **LPC2148 through SPI**.
+The RFID reader reads the card's UID and communicates with **LPC2148 through UART**.

 LPC2148 compares the received RFID UID with the authorized UID stored in memory.